Dani135135/Student-Management-System/README.md

 This project was developed as part of a learning exercise to demonstrate basic C++ programming concepts, including file handling and user input.

 ---

-Feel free to modify this README file to suit your specific needs or to add more details about the project as it evolves.